yeriomin/token-dispenser/README.md

 ### Usage
-Once server is configured, you can get the tokens for **regular requests** at http://server-address:port/token/email/youremail@gmail.com and tokens for **checkinn requests** at http://server-address:port/token-ac2dm/email/youremail@gmail.com
+Once server is configured, you can get the tokens for **regular requests** at http://server-address:port/token/email/youremail@gmail.com and tokens for **checkin requests** at http://server-address:port/token-ac2dm/email/youremail@gmail.com